nativemindnet/nativelang-wordpress/README.md

-# 🌐 nativemind_wordpress
+# 🌐 nativelang_wordpress

-Welcome to `nativemind_wordpress`!
+Welcome to `nativelang_wordpress`!
 This plugin enhances your WordPress site with advanced translation capabilities. 🚀

 ## Prerequisites

-Before proceeding with the installation of nativemind_wordpress`, make sure you have:
+Before proceeding with the installation of nativelang_wordpress`, make sure you have:

 1. **Install Polylang** 🛠️